arivgupta/CS163-Projects-2024Fall/_posts/2024-12-13-team48-sentimentanalysis.md

 ## Introduction

 The rise of multimedia platforms such as YouTube, TikTok, and Instagram has transformed the way emotions are expressed and perceived online.
-These platforms often feature a rich interplay of audio and visual cues that convey sentiment more effectively than text alone.
-Traditional sentiment analysis methods, while effective for written data, struggle to interpret the complexity of human emotions expressed through speech tones, facial expressions, and gestures.
-Audio-Visual Sentiment Analysis (AVSA) leverages both visual and auditory cues to capture the nuanced expressions of human sentiment in video content.
+These platforms feature a huge amount of audio and visual cues that convey sentiment more effectively than simply text.
+Traditional sentiment analysis methods are effective for written text but struggle tremendously to interpret the complexity of human emotions from speech tones, facial expressions, and gestures.
+Audio-Visual Sentiment Analysis (AVSA) uses both visual and auditory cues to capture the nuanced expressions of human sentiment in the context of videos.

-Sentiment analysis in videos is inherently more complex than its text-based counterpart due to the dynamic nature of audiovisual content.
-Facial expressions, body language, tone of voice, and verbal content all contribute to the overall emotional message.
-Traditional unimodal approaches often fall short in capturing these intricate interactions, necessitating multimodal solutions.
-For instance, a sarcastic comment may appear positive when analyzed textually but may convey negative sentiment when combined with an exasperated tone and a disapproving facial expression.
+Sentiment analysis in videos is much harder than in plain text because of the complexity of audiovisual content.
+After all, facial expressions, body language, tone of voice, and verbal content all contribute to the overall emotional message.
+Common unimodal approaches can't capture these interactions, forcing us to use multimodal solutions.
+A perfect example of this is that of a sarcastic comment - it may appear positive when analyzed textually but conveys a negative sentiment when combined with an exasperated tone and a disapproving facial expression.

 ### Objectives

-1. To analyze the effectiveness of multimodal sentiment analysis in improving prediction accuracy.
+1. To analyze the effectiveness of multimodal sentiment analysis in improving emotion prediction accuracy.
 2. To evaluate state-of-the-art attention mechanisms for modeling cross-modal dependencies.
 3. To explore the potential applications and challenges of deploying these techniques in real-world scenarios.